Highest Rate in the Nation: Wisconsin Mesothelioma by the Numbers

 - Construction tradespeople working in pre-1980 commercial and public buildings

 Wisconsin has a three-year statute of limitations for personal injury claims, running from the date of diagnosis.
 Wrongful death claims must also be filed within three years.
-While this is longer than some neighboring states, families should consult an attorney early to preserve their legal options.
+This is longer than some neighboring states.
+Knowing how Wisconsin’s deadline applies to a specific diagnosis, and keeping exposure records available, helps a family understand its options and decide on its own timeline.

 Legal Landscape